Rob Harley (American football)

 Rob Harley (born October 16, 1982) is an American football coach and former player.
-He is currently the defensive coordinator at Northern Illinois University.
+He is currently the interim head coach at Northern Illinois University.

 Coaching career

 Ohio Dominican

 After graduating from Ohio State University, Harley initially began his career in sports television before ultimately deciding “to grind in coaching rather than TV.”
 He began his coaching career at Ohio Dominican, coaching linebackers and defensive backs, along with serving as the assistant special teams coordinator during the 2010 and 2011 football seasons.
 Working with head coach Bill Conley, the staff helped the Panthers turn around from a 2-win team in 2010, to a 7-win team in 2011.

 Michigan State

 From there, Harley moved on to his next opportunity as a graduate assistant for the Michigan State Spartans, working for head coach Mark Dantonio.
 In 2012, Harley worked closely with offensive staff and special teams, a successful year that saw Le’Veon Bell rush for 1,793 yards.
 The following year, Harley worked with the defensive staff and defensive coordinator Pat Narduzzi.
 Harley helped coach the linebackers for a Spartans team that went 13–1, won the 2014 Rose Bowl, and ranked 2nd nationally in yards per game allowed (252.2).